 During the second stage of repeated CXR-specific pretraining, the learned knowledge from the first stage pretrained models is transferred and repurposed to classify CXRs as exhibiting normal lungs, bacterial pneumonia, or non-COVID-19 viral pneumonia manifestations.
 This pretraining is motivated by the biological similarity in non-COVID-19 viral and COVID-19 viral pneumonia.
-However, there exist distinct radiological manifestations between each other as well as with non-viral pneumonia-related opacities [6] [29].
+However, there exist distinct radiological manifestations between each other as well as with non-viral pneumonia-related opacities [6, 29].
 The motivation is to transfer the learned knowledge and fine-tune for COVID-19 detection.
-Table 2 shows the datasets used and their distribution for this pretraining stage.
 For the normal class, we pooled CXRs from various collections to introduce generalization and improve model performance.
 During this pretraining stage, again, the datasets are split at the patient-level into 90% for training and 10% for testing.
 For validation, we randomly allocated 10% of the training data.